huggingface/blog/infini-attention.md

 The context length of language models is one of the central attributes besides the model’s performance.
 Since the emergence of in-context learning, adding relevant information to the model’s input has become increasingly important.
 Thus, the context length rapidly increased from paragraphs (512 tokens with BERT/GPT-1) to pages (1024/2048 with GPT-2 and GPT-3 respectively) to books (128k of Claude) all the way to collections of books (1-10M tokens of Gemini).
 However, extending standard attention to such length remains challenging.

-> A small intro to Ring Attention: to the best of our knowledge, Ring Attention was first introduced by researchers from UC Berkeley in 2024 [[link]](https://arxiv.org/abs/2310.01889).
-It is an engineering technique that helps overcome memory limitations by allowing us to obtain an output equivalent to standard attention without storing all keys and values in a sequence.
+> A small intro to Ring Attention: Ring Attention was first introduced by researchers from UC Berkeley in 2024 [[link]](https://arxiv.org/abs/2310.01889) (to the best of our knowledge).
+This engineering technique helps overcome memory limitations by performing self-attention and feedforward network computations in a blockwise fashion and distributing sequence dimensions across multiple devices, allowing concurrent computation and communication.

 Even with Ring Attention, the number of GPUs required to train a [Llama 3 8B](https://arxiv.org/abs/2407.21783) on a 1-million-token context length with a batch size of 1 is 512 GPUs.
 As scaling laws have [shown](https://arxiv.org/abs/2001.08361), there is a strong correlation between model size and its downstream performance, which means the bigger the model, the better (of course, both models should be well-trained).
 So we not only want a 1m context length, but we want a 1m context length on the biggest model (e.g., Llama 3 8B 405B).
 And there are only a few companies in existence that have the resources to do so.

 > Recap on the memory complexity of self-attention
-> In standard attention, every token attends to every other token in the sequence, resulting in an attention matrix of size [seq_len, seq_len].
+> In standard attention (not-flash-attention), every token attends to every other token in the sequence, resulting in an attention matrix of size [seq_len, seq_len].
 For each pair of tokens, we compute an attention score, and as the sequence length (seq_len) increases, the memory and computation requirements grow quadratically: Memory for the attention matrix is O(seq_len^2).
 For instance, a 10x increase in sequence length results in a 100x increase in memory requirements.
+Even memory efficient attention like Flash Attention still increase linearly with context length and are bottlenecked by single GPU memory, leading to a typical max context far lower than 1M tokens on today's GPUs.

 Motivated by this, we explore an alternative approach to standard attention: infini-attention.
 The paper was released by researchers from Google in April 2024 [[link]](https://arxiv.org/abs/2404.07143).
 Instead of computing attention scores between every word, Infini-attention divides the sequence into segments, compresses earlier segments into a fixed buffer, and allows the next segment to retrieve memory from the earlier segments while limiting attention scores to words within the current segment.
-A key advantage is that it uses the same query within a segment to access information from both its own segment and the compressed memory, so this enables us to cheaply extend the context length for a pretrained model.
-And since success is not guaranteed, but if it all works out, we can achieve infinite context length, as it only keeps a single buffer for all the memory of earlier segments.
-However, by definition, compression has limits on the amount of information it can effectively compress.
-The question now is: how good is the compressed memory if it works?
+A key advantage is it's fixed buffer size upper bound the total memory usage and it uses the same query within a segment to access information from both its own segment and the compressed memory which enables us to cheaply extend the context length for a pretrained model.
+In theory we can achieve infinite context length, as it only keeps a single buffer for all the memory of earlier segments.
+However, in reality compression limits the amount of information which can effectively been stored and the question is thus: how usably is the memory such compressed?

-However, conceptually understanding a new method can be relatively easy compared to actually making it work, and this is rarely shared publicly (we spent 90% of our time debugging a convergence issue).
-Motivated by this, we want to share how we reproduced the Infini-attention paper, what motivated us throughout the debugging process, and how hard it is to make these things work.
+While understanding a new method on paper is relatively easy, actually making it work is often a whole other story, story which is very rarely shared publicly.
+Motivated by this, we decided to share our experiments and chronicles in reproducing the Infini-attention paper, what motivated us throughout the debugging process (we spent 90% of our time debugging a convergence issue), and how hard it can be to make these things work.

-Following the release of Llama 3 8B, which has a context length limit of 8k tokens, we sought to extend this length to 1m tokens without quadratically increasing the memory.
+With the release of Llama 3 8B (which has a context length limit of 8k tokens), we sought to extend this length to 1 million tokens without quadratically increasing the memory.
 In this blog post, we will start by explaining how Infini-attention works.
 We’ll then outline our reproduction principles and describe our initial small-scale experiment.
-We will discuss the challenges we faced, how we addressed them, and conclude with a summary of our findings and other ideas we explored.
-If you’re interested in testing our trained checkpoint [[link]](https://huggingface.co/nanotron/llama3-8b-infini-attention), you can find it in the following repo [[link]](https://github.com/huggingface/nanotron/tree/xrsrke/infini_attention_this_actually_works) (note that, as the technique doesn’t work well enough, so we did not invest much effort in cleaning up the code).
+We discuss the challenges we faced, how we addressed them, and conclude with a summary of our findings and other ideas we explored.
+If you’re interested in testing our trained checkpoint [[link]](https://huggingface.co/nanotron/llama3-8b-infini-attention), you can find it in the following repo [[link]](https://github.com/huggingface/nanotron/tree/xrsrke/infini_attention_this_actually_works) (note that we currently provide the code as is).

 ## Section 1: Reproduction Principles